 Traffic Accidents as Work Accidents

-In cases where the traffic accident occur while working, a claim must be filed against Bituah Leumi in order to receive compensation for a work injury, and the claim must be filed within 12 months from the date of the accident.
+In cases where a traffic accident occurs while working, a claim must be filed against Bituah Leumi in order to receive compensation for a work injury, and the claim must be filed within 12 months from the date of the accident.
 Only then should a claim be filed against the insurance company as usual.
-These are two separate compensations, although the insurance companies usually deduct the amount of compensation that the injured party receives from Bituah Leumi even if he decides not to file a claim at all (which is called a conceptual deduction – deduction of the compensation that the victim could have received if he had filed a claim against Bituah Leumi).
+These are two separate compensations, although the insurance companies usually deduct the amount of compensation that the injured party receives from Bituah Leumi even if the injured party decides not to file a claim at all (which is called a conceptual deduction, a deduction of the compensation that the victim could have received if they had filed a claim against Bituah Leumi).

-The laws relating to transport are complex and complicated.
-In case you have caused damage to property and certainly bodily injury, or in case you or someone in your family has been injured and you want to file a lawsuit, it is necessary to be represented by an experienced transport attorney as close as possible to the time of the incident.
-Being represented by an experienced attorney affects not only the amount of compensation as a result of, among other things, the ability of the attorney to make analogies from past cases and rulings, but also the time of the procedure and the ability to receive initial compensation even before the ruling is passed, in a procedure called “frequent payment”.
-The Cohen, Decker, Pex & Brosh law firm has professional lawyers who are well versed in transport law and bodily injury law and have decades of experience.
+The laws relating to transportation and traffic in Israel are complex.
+In case you have caused damage to property and bodily injury, or in case you or someone in your family has been injured and you want to file a lawsuit, it is necessary to be represented by an experienced transport attorney as close as possible to the time of the incident.
+Being represented by an experienced attorney affects the amount of compensation one can receive, the ability of the attorney to make analogies from past cases and rulings, and the time of the procedure and ability to receive initial compensation even before the ruling is passed, in a procedure called “frequent payment.”
+Our law firm has professional lawyers who are well versed in transport and bodily injury law and have decades of experience in these fields.